 Current Discussions in the Modern Nouthetic Biblical Counseling Movement (MNBCM)

-Recently, the modern nouthetic biblical counseling movement (MNBCM) has been claiming that biblically counseling informed by the world’s research and ideas is a deviation from the history of the MNBCM.
-MNBCM leaders have stated that to be a clinically-informed biblical counselor (CIBC), or a trauma-informed biblical counselor (TIBC), or a neuroscience-informed biblical counselor (NIBC) is to depart from the past fifty years of the MNBCM.
+Increasingly, the Modern Nouthetic Biblical Counseling Movement (MNBCM) is claiming that biblical counseling informed by extra-biblical material is a deviation from the history of the MNBCM.
+For example, MNBCM leaders have stated that to be clinically-informed is to depart from the past fifty years of the MNBCM.

 INC: Informed Nouthetic Counseling.